StreamlabsSupport/Streamlabs-Chatbot/README.md

    - Select `properties`
    - Place your cursor at the very end of the `target` input box
    - Add a space right behind the "
-   - Type in `Twitch` behind the space, if done correctly it should look like [this](http://prntscr.com/kgd3in)
+   - Type in `twitch` behind the space, if done correctly it should look like [this](http://prntscr.com/kgnb4f)
    - Hit `Apply` and try to launch the bot, the setup wizard should now be skipped.
    - In order to connect the bot please press the :bust_in_silhouette: in the bottom left corner and use the links below to generate tokens in your browser.